Neural Likelihood Approximation for Integer Valued Time Series Data: Abstract

 \section{Abstract}

 Stochastic processes defined on integer valued state spaces are popular within the physical and biological sciences.
 These models are necessary for capturing the dynamics of small systems where the individual nature of the populations cannot be ignored and stochastic effects are important.
-The inference of the parameters of such models, from time series data, is difficult due to intractability of the likelihood; current methods, based on simulations of the underlying model, can be so computationally expensive as to be prohibitive.
-In this paper we construct a neural likelihood approximation for integer valued time series data using causal convolutions, which allows us to evaluate the likelihood of the whole time series in parallel.
-We demonstrate our method by performing inference on a number of ecological and epidemiological models, showing that we can accurately approximate the true posterior while achieving significant computational speed ups in situations where current methods struggle.
+The inference of the parameters of such models, from time series data, is challenging due to intractability of the likelihood.
+To work at all, current simulation based inference methods require the generation of realisations of the model \emph{conditional} on the data, which can be both tricky to implement and computationally expensive.
+In this paper we instead construct a neural likelihood approximation that can be trained using \emph{unconditional} simulation of the underlying model, which is much simpler.
+We demonstrate our method by performing inference on a number of ecological and epidemiological models, showing that we can accurately approximate the true posterior while achieving significant computational speed ups compared to current best methods.